 Why did you make the choice for Extremis furniture?

-"We chose for Extremis because the vision of Extremis suits this project very well: furniture with a strong personality, well-considered features and qualitative design," according to Van Leuven.
-"Because of the fast-changing weather conditions and powerful wind, sustainable materials are very important when designing a project near the coast.
+"We chose Extremis because their vision suits this project very well: furniture with a strong personality, well-considered features, and high quality design,” shares Vermoortel.
+“Because of the fast-changing weather conditions and powerful wind, sustainable materials are very important when designing a project near the coast.
 Extremis is an established Belgian brand and has a widely-known service record.
-That's why the choice for Extremis furniture was easily made."
+That’s why the choice for Extremis furniture was an easy one."

-"The Hopper picnic table was placed on the restaurant terrace, which helped open the table's accessibility.
-There is plenty of room at the head of the table for a wheelchair."
-Van Leuvens adds: "Coworkers love to lunch, relax and even have meetings at the Hopper."
+"The Hopper picnic tables were placed on the restaurant terrace because they offer great accessibility.
+There is plenty of room at the head of the table for a wheelchair.
+Vermoortel adds: “Co-workers love to lunch, relax and even hold meetings at the Hopper.”

 Do you see AZ Zeno as an example of biophilic design?

-"Well, having access to natural light and being in contact with a green environment has a major impact on the healing process of a patient.
+"Well, having access to natural light and being in contact with a green environment has a major impact on the healing process for a patient.
 Actually, it is beneficial for everyone.
-It can reduce stress, impact your productivity and contribute to overall wellbeing.
-Stacking the interior with plants and greens may not be the ideal solution," says Van Leuven with a chuckle.
+It can reduce stress, boost your productivity and contribute to overall wellbeing.
+Stacking the interior with plants and greens may not be the ideal solution, says Vermoortel with a chuckle."

-"Because of the sophisticated architecture you can enjoy nature from inside the building.
-Therefore, we preferred a hospital in a green environment rather than a building in the city without green or daylight."
-Van Leuven concludes: "We designed this building with the users and their relationship with the environment in mind."
+"Because of the sophisticated architecture, you can enjoy nature from inside the building.
+Therefore, we preferred to have a hospital in a green environment rather than a building in the city without greenery or daylight.
+Vermoortel concludes: “We designed this building with the users and their relationship with the environment in mind”.

 “I truly believe that AZ Zeno is the ultimate example of biophilic design."